TreWa28/Election_Analysis/README.md

   -Diana DeGette with 147.6% of the vote at 545,784 votes.

 ## Challenge Overview
-- The election committy wants
+- The election committee wants
   - The voter turnout for each county
   - The percentage of votes from each county out of the total count
   - The county with highest voter turnout